szymon-polaczy/Blog/static/posts/Better life with newer PHP Versions.md

 }
 ```

 Same functionality, significantly less code.
 Properties are declared, typed, and assigned in one place.
 This means less code to maintain and fewer places for bugs to hide.
+Fewer lines, fewer hiding spots for bugs (and for future-you).

 ## Part 3: Safety Features That Prevent Common Bugs